EuroCC-Greece/.github/profile/README.md

 - [Aristotle University of Thessaloniki](https://eurocc-greece.gr/auth/).

 The project has received funding from the European High-Performance computing Joint Undertaking (JU) under grant agreement No 951732 and the Greek Secretariat for Research and Technology.

+### What is this repository?

+This repository contains software examples / libraries that anyone can directly use and learn new technologies.
+It has been divided into categories, in order to assist visitors in finding software assets from various domains, such as machine learning, big data, and HPC development.
+Examples are available either as online tutorials (e.g. in the form of a Jupiter notebook) or downloadable material, ready to be included in your software as a library.

+### Interested in contributing?

+Feel free to contribute with software examples / libraries that other developers can download or try online.